Youth Health Facilitator

 • 5 years' professional work experience

-Competitive candidates will demonstrate the following skills:
+Competitive candidates will have one or more of the following skills:

 • Experience in community-level health education and promotion with vulnerable populations

 • Experience teaching adults and youth formally and informally

 • Experience living in an Indigenous area and/or working with Indigenous peoples

 • Experience in the story-telling or performing arts, especially theatre production, podcast production, writing or performing

 • Experience working with youth as a camp counselor, coach, or mentor